• Home

 On Saturday, I set out to visit one of our horses who has been sent to a training farm for instruction.
 I only intended to be away for a few hours, but one thing led to another and I ended up being out for 7 hours.
 Here are the highlights from the day:

-11:30 I called my husband and he told me Andrew was bouncing off the walls so he took him to the park.
+11:30 I called my husband and he told me Andrew was bouncing off the walls so he was taking him to the park.

 12:30 I called my husband and heard Andrew screaming in the background.
 My husband said he was “never taking Andrew in public again”.
 I suggested Andrew’s mood would improve with food.